 1. Identify a research question.
 For example: "Does the use of warfarin in elderly patients recovering from myocardial infarction help prevent stroke?"

 2. Consider which databases might provide information for your topic.
 Often PubMed or CINAHL will cover a wide spectrum of biomedical issues.
 However, other databases and grey literature sources may specialize in certain disciplines.
-Embase is generally comprehensive but also specializes in pharmacological interventions and even lesser-known databases such as Ageline can be good sources for geriatric issues.
+Embase is generally comprehensive but also specializes in pharmacological interventions.

 3. Select the major subjects or ideas from your question.
 Focus in on the particular concepts involved in your research.
 Then brainstorm synonyms and related terminology for these topics.